Sumba: Culture

 The west part of Sumba is inhabited by segmentary societies made of clans and of politically autonomous villages, while Sumba North and East are occupied by stratified societies (based on castes) made of clan confederations and led by a dominant clan from which a “king” (raja) is chosen, who yields a real political power.

 Thus West Sumba is more ethnically and linguistically diverse.
-Both systems exist simultaneously with a 3-tier class system (aristocracy, common people and slaves) assimilated in such a way that - paradoxically - it does not impair the egalitarian functioning of the Western segmentary societies.
+Both systems exist simultaneously with a 3-tier class system (aristocracy, common people and slaves) assimilated in such a way that – paradoxically – it does not impair the egalitarian functioning of the Western segmentary societies.

-Villages almost always include members of several clans, because at each generation many of the youngest ones settle in villages other than the one they originated from - which may belong to an allied clan and not their own original clan and lineage.
+Villages almost always include members of several clans, because at each generation many of the youngest ones settle in villages other than the one they originated from – and these may belong to an allied clan and not their own original clan and lineage.

 As of 2021, Sumba is the last place on Earth where societies have remained close to the traditions of South-East Asian hill tribes and still build megalithic monuments such as dolmens for collective burials: 100 new megalithic tombs are still built each year on the island.
-But this too is reflected in the East / West divide: the Western segmentary societies build many more dolmens than the Eastern stratified societies; and dolmens in the east are larger, more richly ornated and are reserved for the royal clan.
-Waingapu, a Kodi (Note: The Kodi are one of the 24 ethnic groups that inhabit Sumba.) village in the west of Sumba, has some 1,400 dolmens - one of the highest concentrations on the island.
+But this too is reflected in the East / West divide: the Western segmentary societies build many more dolmens than the Eastern stratified societies; and dolmens in the east are larger, more richly decorated and are reserved for the royal clan.
+Waingapu, a Kodi (Note: The Kodi are one of the 24 ethnic groups that inhabit Sumba.) settlement in the west of Sumba, has some 1,400 dolmens – one of the highest concentrations on the island.

 The Sumbanese have a mixture of Austronesian and Melanesian ancestry.
 Sumba is home to 24 ethnic groups who speak nine Austronesian languages, some of these including several dialects.
 The largest language group is the Kambera language, spoken by a quarter of a million people in the eastern half of Sumba.
+Other local languages include Wewewa and Anakalang in the west, while in the far southeast are speakers of the Sabu language, shared with the islands of Savu and Raijua to the east.